pete-naish/front-end-guidelines/README.md

     }

 #### Nesting
 Nesting should be kept to a minimum.
-It's fine to nest component CSS where it makes sense, but think about the compiled CSS, and only nest as deep as you'd be comfortable with if you were to write out the full selector in plain CSS.
+It's fine to nest component CSS where it makes sense, but think about the compiled CSS, and only nest as deep as you would if you were to write out the full selector in plain CSS.

 i.e. Don't do this: